girish-gowda/Competative-Coding-Practice/README.md

 Print the corrected word s.
 If the given word s has strictly more uppercase letters, make the word written in the uppercase register, otherwise - in the lowercase one.

+***21. Translation - 41A***

+Input

+The first line contains word s, the second line contains word t.
+The words consist of lowercase Latin letters.
+The input data do not consist unnecessary spaces.
+The words are not empty and their lengths do not exceed 100 symbols.

+Output

+If the word t is a word s, written reversely, print YES, otherwise print NO.